-Raqqa: Secret video shows ISIS losing chokehold
+Secret video shows ISIS losing hold of Raqqa

 The clips show markets packed with goods and streets full of people.

-The bright colors of fruits and vegetable stand out in the grainy video.
+The bright colors of fruits and vegetables stand out in the grainy video.
 For now, it seems families have been spared some of the horrors seen in other besieged ISIS-controlled cities like Mosul.
 One shop even seems to offer an exchange for US dollars.

 Everywhere are piles of sandbags that can offer protection from airstrikes as well as restricting movements.